TiagoSD22/multi-cloud-image-builder-simulation/README.md

    - Run `packer validate main.pkr.hcl` to check template syntax
    - Verify all required variables are set in your variables file

-3. **Chef Provisioning Issues**
+3. **Script Provisioning Issues**
-   - Check that cookbook paths are correct
+   - Check that the installation script exists at `scripts/install_nginx.sh`
-   - Verify Chef client installation succeeds
+   - Verify script has proper permissions and is executable
+   - Check script syntax if provisioning fails

+4. **Plugin Installation Issues**
+   - Run `packer init main.pkr.hcl` to install all required plugins
+   - Check internet connectivity for plugin downloads
+   - Verify Packer version supports the plugin system (>= 1.7.0)

 ### Debug Mode
 Run Packer with debug flags for detailed output: